fattynomnom/fattynomnom.github.io/src/docs/15th_nov_23.md

 AUTH0_CLIENT_SECRET=
 ```

+You can find these values in your Auth0 application dashboard.

-The package will automatically find these variables in your `.env` file, you don't have to actually import them anywhere unless you want to explicitly do so and customize your config.
+The package will automatically detect these variables in your `.env` file, you don't have to actually import them anywhere unless you want to explicitly do so and customize your config.
 So make sure NOT to prepend `NEXT_PUBLIC_` to the env.

 # Setup Auth0 APIs